-Instructor: Prof. Desir Prerequisite: AE 15
+Instructor: Prof. Desir

-Operating principles of the basic types of farm machinery.
-Tilling, planting, chemical and fertilizer application, harvesting equipment and power transfer are studied.
-Functional requirements and economic analysis of machinery selection are covered.
-Laboratory periods emphasize adjustment, calibration, and maintenance of the machinery.
+Operating principles of the basic types of farm machinery, tilling, planting, chemical and fertilizer application, harvesting and haymaking equipment are studied.
+Laboratory periods emphasize adjustment, calibration, and maintenance of the machinery, as well as safety.

-AE 32: Farm Buildings Instructor: Prof. Allen
+AE 32: Farm Buildings